sjentsch/lsjDocs/lsj/Ch14_ANOVA2_08.rst

-relevant pairwise comparisons between groups, and it’s only really appropriate to use Tukey’s HSD if it is *pairwise* differences that you’re interested in.\ [#]_ For instance, earlier we conducted a factorial ANOVA using the ``clinicaltrial.csv`` data set, and where we specified a main effect for drug and a main effect of therapy we would be interested in the following four comparisons:
+relevant pairwise comparisons between groups, and it’s only really appropriate to use Tukey’s HSD if it is *pairwise* differences that you’re interested in.\ [#]_ For instance, earlier we conducted a factorial ANOVA using the |clinicaltrial|_ data set, and where we specified a main effect for drug and a main effect of therapy we would be interested in the following four comparisons: